NSFThinIce/ThinIce-GLM/README.md

   c. output: the model will generate output to be exported here<br>
 4. Download NLDAS data: this comes from GES DISC NLDAS (see links below)<br>
   a.
 This happens in 02_Scripts/04_ThinIce-GLM-NLDS-download.R script, details there<br>
+      This is going take awhile to get each year collated<br>
   b.
 Alternatively local met stations can be used if you have the following variables on hourly timescales; <br>
       ShortWave	LongWave	AirTemp	RelHum	WindSpeed	Rain	Snow <br>
 5. Update the nml file for your lake (morphometry, lat/long, data range, etc...) <br>